Read Time : 5 Minutes

 The Rise of the Plug-In Car

 In truth, the electric car market has taken time to bed in and gain popularity, particularly in the UK.
-Problems with infrastructure and the cost of vehicles has often put buyers off, not to mention the time that it takes to recharge up a battery.
+Problems with infrastructure and the cost of vehicles have often put buyers off, not to mention the time that it takes to recharge up a battery.
 We are used to putting in some petrol and driving off, not waiting for 30 minutes or even a few hours before we can reliably hit the road again.
-The great news is that more efficiency and better battery power has made things much easier recently.
+The great news is that more efficiency and better battery power have made things much easier recently.

 What are Electrical Vehicle Charging Points?

 Essentially you pay your money and just plug your car battery into the charging point.
 These points are generally defined by the speed with which they charge your car, from slow up to fast through to rapid.
-A slow charge normally takes place overnight, a fast one can do it in a just a few hours, whereas a rapid charge is designed to work in about half an hour.
+A slow charge normally takes place overnight, a fast one can do it in just a few hours, whereas a rapid charge is designed to work in about half an hour.
 You can find charging points at various outlets across the UK but there are also moves to make home and work charging more readily available.

 How do Charge Points Work?